 Travel to the remote northern ranges of Liverpool Land where stunning snow-covered mountains await you.
-Climb first and second ascents on snow, glaciers and rocky ridges on this two week alpine climbing expedition in a rarely visited area of the Arctic.
+Climb first and second ascents on snow, glaciers and rocky ridges on this seventeen day alpine climbing expedition in a rarely visited area of the Arctic.

 Days out of this base camp will be spent climbing in a small group on nearby peaks, many of which are unclimbed and un-named, or have only been climbed once before.
 Climbing will vary from non-technical snow ascents to more involved rocky ridges and faces.
 There will be an opportunity to move base camp to a second location if this suits potential objectives better.